fernandezvara/certsfor/CONTRIBUTING.md

 > go build
 ```

+## Commit texts

+To maintain a coherent set of messages please use this format on commit messages when possible.

+`<type>: <message> #<issue number>`

+Where type os one of these:

+- fix: When the commit fixes a bug.
+- feature: A new feature is added to the service.
+(Remember to update the documentation reflecting the changes).
+- docs: Adds documentation. (really welcome these kind of commits).
+- ci: Continous integration related commits.
+- test: When some tests are pushed alone.

+On every release all commits will be added to the release notes automatically except those from `docs`, `ci` and `test`.

 ## Creating a PR

 When you have changes you would like to propose to `cdf`, you will need to: